 Biogeographic Assessment to Characterize the Florida Keys Coral Reef Tract Ecosystem

-Project Status: This project began in January, 2012 and is projected to be completed in December, 2014
+Project Status: This project began in January 2012 and was completed in September 2017

 We are assessing the seafloor composition and the distribution of coral reef fish in the Florida Coral Reef Tract.
 By pairing the marine resources data with human-use information, we will provide coastal managers GIS-layered, site-specific databases, maps, and a map-based bibliography to help them make zoning and conservation decisions based on the best-available and most comprehensive science.

 Why We Care

 Coral reefs are among the world’s most biologically diverse and productive ecosystems, providing vital habitat and storm refuge for important fishes and invertebrates as well as food and recreational resources for people.
 Because coral reefs are under great stress from climate change, pollution, and fishing impacts, coastal managers in South Florida are reviewing zoning plans for the Florida Keys National Marine Sanctuary (FKNMS) and establishing stakeholder-recommended coral reef management actions as part of the Southeast Florida Coral Reef Initiative (SEFCRI).
 These managers need biogeographic, physical, and socioeconomic data to manage resources along the Florida Coral Reef Tract.

 What We Are Doing

 We’re evaluating and comparing coral reef ecosystems with varying levels of protection, from no-take to no protection.
 The main objectives of this study are to:

 1. Develop maps showing the location of marine resources and human uses, including:

 Commercially, recreationally, and ecologically important reef fish species (e.g. grouper, snapper, hogfish, grunt, parrotfish, herbivores, piscivores)

 Corals, seagrasses, mangroves, benthic habitats, and composition